lukka/run-vcpkg/README.md

 # [The **run-vcpkg@v11** action](https://github.com/marketplace/actions/run-vcpkg)

-The **run-vcpkg** action setups (and optionally runs) [vcpkg](https://github.com/microsoft/vcpkg) to install the packages specified in the `vcpkg.json` manifest file.
+The **run-vcpkg@v11** action setups (and optionally runs) [vcpkg](https://github.com/microsoft/vcpkg) to install the packages specified in the `vcpkg.json` manifest file.
-It leverages the vcpkg's Binary Caching backed to GitHub Action cache, delegating cache and key management to vpckg.
+It leverages the vcpkg's [Binary Caching](https://learn.microsoft.com/en-us/vcpkg/users/binarycaching) backed to [GitHub Action cache](https://docs.github.com/en/actions/using-workflows/caching-dependencies-to-speed-up-workflows), delegating cache and key management to vpckg.

 Special features which provide added value over a __pure__ workflow are:
   - automatic caching leveraging `vcpkg`'s ability to store its [Binary Caching](https://learn.microsoft.com/en-us/vcpkg/users/binarycaching) artifacts onto the [GitHub Action cache](https://docs.github.com/en/actions/using-workflows/caching-dependencies-to-speed-up-workflows) so that packages are built only once and reused in subsequent workflow runs.
 The user can customize the behavior by setting the environment variable `VCPKG_BINARY_SOURCES` *before* vcpkg runs.
   - set the workflow variables `ACTIONS_CACHE_URL` and `ACTIONS_RUNTIME_TOKEN` to let users easily running vcpkg in a `run` step such as `- run: vcpkg install` or `- run: vcpkg integrate install` without forcing the users to set the variables manually.
   - automatic dump of log files created by `CMake` (e.g., `CMakeOutput.log`) and `vcpkg`.
 The content of those files flow into the workflow output log.
 Customizable by the user by setting the input `logCollectionRegExps`.
   - automatic parsing of `CMake`, `vcpkg` and `gcc`, `clang`, `msvc` errors, reporting them contextually in the workflow summary by means of annotations.
   - although disabled by default (see input `doNotCache`), `run-vcpkg` can cache vcpkg's executable and data files to speed up subsequent workflow runs.
 Since bootstrapping `vcpkg` already downloads a prebuilt binary saving the time to build `vcpkg`, this form of caching is useful only when the prebuilt executable is not served as it happens for the ARM platform.
   Note this cache does not contain the libraries built by vcpkg, which is instead managed by vcpkg itself.

 The provided [samples](#samples) use [GitHub hosted runners](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/virtual-environments-for-github-hosted-runners).

-Good companions are the [run-cmake](https://github.com/marketplace/actions/run-cmake) action and the [get-cmake](https://github.com/marketplace/actions/get-cmake) actions.
+Good companions are the [run-cmake](https://github.com/marketplace/actions/run-cmake) and the [get-cmake](https://github.com/marketplace/actions/get-cmake) actions.

 <br>